Bentipe/gantt-chartmeleon/README.md

 - Segmented tasks: tasks with multiple independent segments (each segment has its own start/end and name)
 - Controls: Add Task, Add Group, Add Subgroup, Toggle Theme, Expand All, Collapse All, Zoom, Today

-Note: The Add Task button will sometimes create a segmented task with 2–8 segments to demonstrate the feature.
+Note: The Add Task button always creates a segmented task with 1–8 segments to demonstrate the segments-only model.

 How to run locally: